srcshelton/stdlib.sh/README.md

 ===================

-The example file `stdlib-colour.map` may be copied to `/etc/stdlib/colour.map` or `/etc/stdlib.colour.map`, or similar locations beneath `/usr/local/etc` - or even `~/.stdlib/colour.map` or `~/.stdlib.colour.map`, or an alternate location may be specified by setting the environment variable `STDLIB_COLOUR_MAP` to the full path to the map file.  `stdlib-colour.map` documents the available colour options.
+The example file `stdlib-colour.map` may be copied to `/etc/stdlib/colour.map` or `/etc/stdlib.colour.map` (or similar locations beneath `/usr/local/etc`, or even `~/.stdlib/colour.map` or `~/.stdlib.colour.map` - see `std::findfile()`
+for details of how this flexibility can easily be achieved in your own scripts), or an alternate location may be specified by setting the environment variable `STDLIB_COLOUR_MAP` to the full path to the map file.  `stdlib-colour.map` documents the available colour options.

-The colour mappings from `stdlib-colour.map` are used when `stdlib.sh` is sourced with the environment variable `STDLIB_WANT_COLOUR` set - for compatibility, colourised output is disabled by default.
+The colour mappings from `stdlib-colour.map` are used when `stdlib.sh` is sourced with the environment variable `STDLIB_WANT_COLOUR` set - for backwards- compatibility, colourised output is disabled by default.